 So the festival, the congress, and the convention become an annual hub within a transnational religious space of the Redemption City that brings together people networking along the contours of religion, business, politics, and economics.
 So they embody space of the Redemption Camp, and as we shall see, its reproduction in the Nigeria diaspora exemplify as transnational religious and social spaces of contestation, innovation, and change.

 This site, as I mentioned, doubles as the international headquarters.
 Physical facilities in the 2,500 hectares of land include a new auditorium measuring 3 by 3 kilometers.
 And it can be argued this is the largest auditorium in the world.
 And this has a sitting capacity of over 3 million people to host major events, including the Holy Ghost service, the congress monthly, and the week-long annual convention.

 The new facility replaces the old congress arena, with a capacity of 1/2 million worshippers.
-Redemption City has more than 20,000 residents, and an infrastructure, residential estates, and business facilities characteristic of a modern African city.
+Redemption City has more than 30,000 residents, and an infrastructure, residential estates, and business facilities characteristic of a modern African city.
 And as you can see, this is the Redemption City, which has at least 150 facilities.
-And it has created a [INAUDIBLE] this was [INAUDIBLE] but because of this space-- the creation of this space, it has generated a new city.
+And it has created a city here-- before, this was non-existent but because of this space-- the creation of this space, it has generated a new city.

 And there's a lot I can say about this, but I see that the time is almost up for me.
 So the religious geography of the camp encompasses physical structures, including conference centers, guest houses, a presidential villa, when the president and other politicians are visiting.
 It also has, at present there are 11 banks that are located in this space alone.
 And the facilities-- it's interesting to see what really transpires in this space.